JonahZeng/IIViewer/README.md

 that's all.

 ## how to build from source code
-### windows
+### windows(amd64)
-I have tested build it on windows10 with mingw64 13.2.0, also windows11 with MSVC v143.
+I have test it both on windows10 with mingw64 13.2.0 and windows11 with MSVC v143.
 so, follow below steps:
 - install Qt5 or Qt6, cmake, MSVC or MinGW64 (should support **C++11 at least**)
 - git clone this repo